-Open Options $(\bigstar 9)$

-Select any courses from any Faculty.
+Open Options (\9): Select any courses from any Faculty.

-- (1) Minor courses will be chosen in consultation with the program advisor to develop content skills in a second teaching area - (2) Non-Education courses may be used to extend competency in the Minor or for a more general education.
+Note: Non-Education courses may be used to extend competency in the Minor or for a more general education.

-Elementary Education Route 65.3
+65.3 Elementary Education Route

 The Department of Elementary Education prepares teachers to teach all subjects and to facilitate the learning of all children at the elementary school level within our multicultural society.
 Teaching proficiency depends on knowledge of subject matter, pedagogy, critical thinking and problem-solving skills, professional ethics, sensitivity to and respect for children and the sociocultural contexts in which they live, and an understanding of schooling in their social/political/economic environment.
 Developing attributes, fostering a sense of community, and developing a strong professional commitment reflected in a personal philosophy of education are the intent of the Department of Elementary Education.